- Fieldwork campaigns providing wide research skills in the Arctic environment (e.g. Greenland or Iceland)

 NASA Earth Observatory (2012) Dust over Southwestern Alaska.
 Available at: https://earthobservatory.nasa.gov/images/79664/dust-over-southwestern-alaska (Accessed: 28 October 2019).

-While this is a fieldwork focused project, environmental conditions dictate the first field campaign would not occur until late Spring/early summer 2022.
+While this is a fieldwork focused project, environmental conditions dictate the first field campaign would not occur until late Spring/early summer 2023.
 Hopefully pandemic restrictions will be reduced by that time.
-The option of Greenland or Iceland also maximises the chance of access to the field site, depending on national restrictions.
+The options of Greenland or Iceland also maximise the chance of access to key field sites, depending on any national or travel restrictions.
 Fieldwork will also be remote, away from large urban centres.
-The project is also adaptable in that existing climate reanalysis datasets could be sued instead of field measurements where required, and the computer-based modelling component could be emphasised, in conjunction with some additional remote sensing tools.
+The project is also adaptable in that existing meteorological and climate reanalysis datasets could be used instead of field measurements where required, and the computer-based modelling component could be emphasised, in conjunction with some additional remote sensing tools.